These paleo tuna cakes are a tasty and easy lunch that you can cook with just a few ingredients.

-There are a ton of delicious paleo friendly condiments that go well with these.
-My personal favorite is something like the zesty tartar sauce however just plain mayonnaise also goes well with them.
+There are a ton of delicious paleo-friendly condiments that go well with these.
+My personal favorite is something like the zesty tartar sauce.
+However, regular homemade mayonnaise also goes well with them.

-These paleo tuna cakes are amazing by themselves, but they’re even better with something like some tasty paleo friendly sweet potato fries.
+These paleo tuna cakes are amazing by themselves.
+Still, they are even better with something like some tasty paleo-friendly sweet potato fries.
 If the fries are too much for your liking, then something like a salad also goes well with these.

 If you want to see how to make and cook these amazing tuna cakes, then be sure to check out the video below.
-It goes through all the steps to making these and getting them to the plate.
+Alternatively, there is a full written recipe underneath the video.

 Paleo Tuna Cakes Recipe